Motoring lawyer Jeanette Miller looks at what happens if you're involved in an accident with an uninsured or untraceable driver.

-The Motor Insurers Bureau (MIB) was set up in 1946 as a means of compensating the victims of road traffic accidents caused by drivers who either were not insured or cannot be traced.
+The Motor Insurers' Bureau (MIB) was set up in 1946 as a means of compensating victims of accidents caused by drivers who either weren’t insured or can't be found.

 The MIB is funded by all UK motor insurers through policy premiums.

-It is estimated that between £15 and £30 of each insured driver’s annual policy premium is now being contributed this fund.
+It’s estimated that between £15 and £30 of each insured driver’s annual policy premium’s now being contributed this fund.

 If the responsible party is uninsured

-In accidents involving an uninsured driver, the MIB advises that the accident should be reported to the police within 14 days for claims involving personal injury or within five days if your claim involves damage to property, such as vehicle damage.
+In accidents involving an uninsured driver, the MIB advises that the accident should be reported to the police within 14 days for claims involving personal injury.

 As with all claims for personal injury, your claim to the MIB must be made within three years from the date of the accident.